Hi, I’m Sam.

 Psychosexual therapy often involves looking at more than one part of a person’s life.
 Sexual wellbeing can be closely connected to emotional wellbeing, physical health, identity, self esteem, past experiences, relationship patterns, communication, stress and the way we feel in our bodies.

-Because of this, my work considers the whole person, not just a symptom or difficulty in isolation.
-Together, we can explore both what is happening now and what may be contributing to it.
+Because of this, my work considers the whole person, not just a symptom or difficulty.
+Together, we can explore both what is happening for you and what may be contributing to it.

 What I can support with